ptone/jiffylab/README.rst

 Python is a wonderful first language, but sometimes introducing people to Python is bogged down by making sure that everyone has a usable development environment.
-This can often set a tone of frustration for beginners, as well as completely drain instructor and assistants time, instead of letting everyone "dive in".
+This can often set a tone of frustration for beginners, as well as completely drain instructor and assistant's time, instead of letting everyone "dive in".

 There are other advantages to having a standardized environment: